isomerpages/imda-tradetrust/_about/What Is TradeTrust.md

 TradeTrust-enabled system, eliminating the need for all parties to use a common digital platform and contractual rulebook, thus facilitating easy scalability of adoption.</p>
-<p>And to verify documents received, only an internet access is required.</p>
+<p>And to verify documents received, only internet access is required.</p>
 <p>Having your documents and instruments available in electronic form can
 greatly benefit you by improving the speed and security of your transactions, allowing you to reuse data, and automating certain transactions.
 This makes trading more efficient and convenient for you and your trading partners while reducing the risk of fraud.
-Find <a href="/community/trials/" rel="noopener noreferrer nofollow" target="_blank">companies</a> which have experienced TradeTrust.</p>
+Discover <a href="/community/trials/" rel="noopener noreferrer nofollow" target="_blank">companies</a> that have experienced TradeTrust.</p>
 <div class="iframe-wrapper">
 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/-YD21elPXxs?si=SiP7FweDc7l28yxW?enablejsapi=1"></iframe>
 </div>